 Regional Resource Governance in West Africa

-Title: Regional resource governance in West Africa
+Title: Regional Resource Governance in West Africa

 Country: Côte d’Ivoire, Guinea, Liberia, Sierra Leone

-Overall term: 2015 to 2018 (third phase)
+Overall term: 2019 to 2022